 The huge colony of cormorants at the park Skipjack Point.
 Visitors will remember this venue for the spectacular wildlife on full display both on land and in the water.

-A parting shot with the affable and jovial aboriginal guide, Capes, truly a man of the Earth, who encourage all his clients to feel nature and not just see them.
+A parting shot with our affable and jovial aboriginal guide, Capes.
+A true man of the Earth, who encourage all his clients to feel nature and not just see them.
 As he puts it nicely – “Ngurrah Wangga” – Nature Talks (in Aboriginal language).

 Wildflowers trails (June to November)